 The Neurobiology of Rest Resistance

-When Maya tells me about that tightness in her chest the moment she tries to rest, I hear more than just exhaustion.
+When Rachel tells me about that tightness in her chest the moment she tries to rest, I hear more than just exhaustion.
 I hear a brain wired to resist rest as if it’s a threat.
 This isn’t just about willpower or discipline.
 It’s about the neurobiology of survival—the ancient, automatic systems in her brain that interpret stillness as danger.
 Both her drive to succeed and her body’s hardwired alarm system are at odds, creating a kind of internal tug-of-war that feels impossible to resolve.

-Here’s what’s happening beneath the surface: Maya’s brain is caught in a state of hyperarousal, a hallmark of what we call the sympathetic nervous system’s “fight or flight” response.
+Here’s what’s happening beneath the surface: Rachel’s brain is caught in a state of hyperarousal, a hallmark of what we call the sympathetic nervous system’s “fight or flight” response.
 When she sits down, instead of her body shifting into a parasympathetic state—the calming, restorative mode—her brain signals danger.
 Her heart races, her chest tightens, and that insistent inner critic screams that she’s dropping the ball.
 It’s as if her body refuses to believe that rest is safe, even though her mind desperately wants it.

 This resistance to rest often stems from relational trauma and early experiences where safety was conditional or inconsistent.
 When safety isn’t reliably experienced, the nervous system learns to stay on high alert.
 In my practice, I see how these early relational patterns become embedded in the neural circuitry, making the brain interpret downtime as vulnerability.
-Maya’s brain isn’t just reacting to a to-do list; it’s responding to a survival script written long ago.
+Rachel’s brain isn’t just reacting to a to-do list; it’s responding to a survival script written long ago.
 Both her ambitious adult self and this protective, trauma-encoded self are trying to keep her safe—just in very different ways.

 It’s important to recognize that this isn’t a failure of character.
 It’s a deeply human response shaped by layers of biology and experience.
 The brain’s default is to protect the body from perceived threats.
-For someone like Maya, who’s navigated a demanding career and the constant pull of caregiving, her nervous system has become exquisitely sensitive to anything that feels like relinquishing control.
+For someone like Rachel, who’s navigated a demanding career and the constant pull of caregiving, her nervous system has become exquisitely sensitive to anything that feels like relinquishing control.
 Rest, paradoxically, feels dangerous because it activates a neurobiological alarm that’s been primed to expect danger when boundaries relax.

 What I often share with the women in my practice is that rest and drive aren’t opposites—they’re both essential parts of our nervous system’s dance.
 The challenge is that trauma can lock us into one mode, usually the “on” state, making the “off” state feel unsafe.
 We need to retrain the brain to experience rest as a place of safety, not threat.
 This takes compassionate neurobiological rewiring, not willpower alone.

-So when Maya gets up compulsively, it’s not just about her ambition or sense of responsibility.
+So when Rachel gets up compulsively, it’s not just about her ambition or sense of responsibility.
 It’s her nervous system’s way of trying to protect her from an internal sense of collapse or overwhelm.
 Both her drive to lead and her body’s survival instincts are valid, even when they clash painfully.
 The journey toward healing is about creating new experiences of safety in rest—slow, deliberate, and tender enough to soothe that alarm system and invite her body back into balance.

 How This Shows Up in Driven Women

-When I meet driven women like Maya in my practice, what I see—and feel—is this relentless internal tension between an intense desire for rest and an equally fierce compulsion to keep moving.
+When I meet driven women like Rachel in my practice, what I see—and feel—is this relentless internal tension between an intense desire for rest and an equally fierce compulsion to keep moving.
 It’s not just about being busy or managing a schedule; it’s a neurobiological dance rooted in survival.
 Her brain has learned to equate rest with danger.
 That’s not her fault—it’s a deeply wired response shaped by past experiences where slowing down might have meant vulnerability, loss of control, or even emotional abandonment.

 In therapy, I often explain this using the language of the autonomic nervous system.
-When Maya finally sits down, her brain’s alarm bells ring—her sympathetic nervous system kicks into overdrive.
+When Rachel finally sits down, her brain’s alarm bells ring—her sympathetic nervous system kicks into overdrive.
 The tightness in her chest, the racing heart, the urgent voice screaming that she’s “dropping the ball”—these are classic signs of her nervous system interpreting rest as a threat.
 It’s as if her body is saying, “Danger!
 Get up, be alert, be productive!”
 This is not a failing of willpower or discipline; this is a survival response that’s been honed over years, maybe decades.

 At the same time, the parasympathetic nervous system, which supports rest and restoration, is sidelined.
-This creates a biological stalemate where Maya is caught in a loop of exhaustion and hypervigilance.
+This creates a biological stalemate where Rachel is caught in a loop of exhaustion and hypervigilance.
 She wants to rest, and her body craves rest, but her brain’s survival wiring won’t let her.
 This is where the relational trauma piece becomes essential.
 Many driven women have histories—sometimes explicit, sometimes subtle—where their worth was tied to performance, or where emotional safety depended on constant productivity.
-The “voice” in Maya’s head isn’t just a random critic; it’s often an internalized echo of caregivers or cultural messages that equate rest with weakness, failure, or unworthiness.
+The “voice” in Rachel’s head isn’t just a random critic; it’s often an internalized echo of caregivers or cultural messages that equate rest with weakness, failure, or unworthiness.

 So, this is both a neurobiological reality and a relational imprint.
 Her brain’s trauma wiring is real, and it’s powerful.
 And yet, it’s also true that this wiring can be rewired.
 This is where compassion meets courage.
-Maya’s experience is not a sign that she’s broken or lazy; it’s a signal that her nervous system needs attuned care and safety.
+Rachel’s experience is not a sign that she’s broken or lazy; it’s a signal that her nervous system needs attuned care and safety.
 When I work with women like her, we start by recognizing that the compulsion to “keep going” is a protective strategy—not a character flaw.
 We invite curiosity about what old messages are alive in that voice, and we gently explore new ways to create safety in rest.

 Understanding this both/and—that rest feels dangerous because of survival wiring, and that it’s possible to cultivate safety and re-pattern the nervous system—is deeply validating.
-It frees Maya from self-judgment and opens the door to new experiences of rest that aren’t sabotaged by internal alarms.
+It frees Rachel from self-judgment and opens the door to new experiences of rest that aren’t sabotaged by internal alarms.
 It’s a process, not a switch.
 It requires slowing down enough to notice the physiological cues, naming them without shame, and creating relational safety—either internally through compassionate self-talk or externally through supportive relationships.

 These relational patterns often trace back to early attachment experiences — the blueprint your nervous system created in childhood for how relationships work, what you can expect from others, and how much of yourself it’s safe to show.